Kwame Kilpatrick: Memoir

 Kilpatrick co-wrote a memoir about his life and political experiences titled Surrendered: The Rise, Fall, & Revelation of Kwame Kilpatrick.
 The book was originally scheduled for release on August 2, 2011, a date that would have just barely preceded his scheduled release from a Michigan prison.
 However, the publisher delayed the release to August 9, almost a week after Kilpatrick was paroled.
 Kilpatrick appeared at public events in Michigan and elsewhere to promote his book.

 The public prosecutor in Wayne County, Michigan has asked the state courts to order the book's publisher, Tennessee-based Creative Publishing Consultants Inc., to remit Kilpatrick's share on the book's proceeds for payment toward Kilpatrick's criminal restitution and his cost of incarceration.
 On November 16, 2011, the publisher's attorney failed to appear at a hearing on the matter in Wayne County Circuit Court.
 A bench warrant was issued for the attorney, Jack Gritton, and was forwarded to authorities in Tennessee, where Gritton's practice is based.

 Post-release activities

 Since release, Kilpatrick has worked as an "ordained minister, motivational speaker, consultant, and certified character coach".
-In April 2023, Kilpatrick was a guest speaker at the "Black Agenda Movement" conference, organized by YouTuber Michelle R. Kulczyk (Meechi X).
+In April 2023, Kilpatrick was a guest speaker at the "Black Agenda Movement" conference, organized by YouTuber Michelle R. Kulczyk (Mechee X).

 On June 15, 2024, Kilpatrick endorsed Donald Trump in the 2024 United States presidential election.